 WSGC Summer Undergraduate Research Program: Student Information

-The Space Grant Summer Undergraduate Research Program (SURP) offers undergraduates the opportunity to work in a science, technology, engineering or mathematics research position that will complement their studies.
+Washington NASA Space Grant Consortium's Summer Undergraduate Research Program (SURP) offers students the opportunity to work in a science, technology, engineering or mathematics (STEM) research position that will complement their studies.
 Student researchers work under the guidance of a faculty member, postdoctoral scholar or research scientist at the University of Washington.

-Projects are available in most fields of physical and natural sciences, engineering and earth sciences (see the 2012 booklet of student abstracts for projects undertaken by last year's SURP students).
+Projects are available in most fields of physical and natural sciences, engineering and earth sciences (see the 2016 reception program for projects undertaken by last year's SURP students).
 Some projects may involve off-campus locations or fieldwork.

 Applicants are selected by the faculty member supervising the individual projects.
 Once selected, the student and faculty adviser establish a schedule of work time and goals for the project.
 Students may apply for either part-time or full-time positions.